top of page

 That same hill where Alamance has long hosted revivals is now home to the Alamance Church cemetery, one of the largest privately-held cemeteries in North Carolina.
 The oldest graves in the cemetery predate the American Revolution.
 Generations of deceased members are buried there.

 Our cemetery has long been a point of interest for historians and genealogists.
 Members and their families are entitled to burial in the cemetery.
-You can find our current cemetery guidelines here, here, and here.
-The cemetery now includes a columbarium.
-You can find those guidelines here.
+You can find our current cemetery and funeral guidelines here by scrolling down to the bottom of the page.

 You can search our cemetery at Find a Grave's website here